keithlennox/roku-feed/README.md

 Brightcove playlists: more manual effort by MSOs, max 100 videos so need playlist for every season, cannot search videos by playable
 Brightcove folders: name field only
 CPAD programs: requires more complexity, would still need to call BC for URL and strand

-### BC CUSTOM FIELDS REQUIRED

-- TVOSeriesName (already exists): 1st ep only
-- seriesDescription (new): 1st ep only
-- seriesKeywords (new): 1st ep only
-- seriesGenres (new): 1st ep only
-- seriesReleaseDate (new): 1st ep only
-- seasonNumber (new): all eps, pull from TS XML "SeasonNumber"
-- episodeNumber (new): all eps, pull from TS XML "EPISODE_ORDER"

 ### CMS API ENDPOINTS